gardener/test-infra/docs/testmachinery/GetStarted.md

 ### Export Contract

+Tests are executed by argo.
+It expects a test to exit with RC=0 in case of success and RC!=0 in case of failures at which point the testrun execution is stopped and considered failed.

+> (There is no distinction between a failed test (i.e. asserts are violated) and a test that crashed / exited unexpectedly as in both cases the test subject could contain a regression and a developer needs to asses the reason for RC!=0)

 Some installations of the TestMachinery contain a connection to an elasticsearch installation for persistence and evaluation of test results.

 The TestMachinery writes some metadata into elasticsearch upon each TestRun completion.
 It consists of the following attributes: